G-AshwinKumar/axolotl_dpo/README.md

+## Note:
+This originates from the rl-trainer branch on axolotl repo and merges it with main to fix flash attention issues.
+Use this branch this till dpo support is officially added to axolotl main.

 # Axolotl

 Axolotl is a tool designed to streamline the fine-tuning of various AI models, offering support for multiple configurations and architectures.